kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 300 seconds (5 minutes).
 Once a container has executed for 10 minutes without any problems, the kubelet resets the restart backoff timer for that container.
-[Sidecar containers and Pod lifecycle](/docs/concepts/workloads/pods/sidecar-containers/#sidecar-containers-and-pod-lifecycle) explains the behaviour of `init containers` when specify `restartpolicy` field on it.
+[Sidecar containers and Pod lifecycle](/docs/concepts/workloads/pods/sidecar-containers/#sidecar-containers-and-pod-lifecycle) explains the behavior of `init containers` when specify `restartpolicy` field on it.

 ## Pod conditions